-Furthermore, limiting sugary beverage intake will help Bangladesh minimise the risks of related diseases and health expenditures of the general population.
-This will also allow drinks over the years.
-If an excise duty of BDT 100 were implemented on soft drinks in 2023 as per our recommendation, BDT 95.1 billion would be generated from it. assuming there was no change in soft drink consumption due to the imposition of such a tax.
-In addition, if an excise duty BDT 100 implemented on energy drinks in 2023, it would generate an additional revenue of BDT 2.2 billion, assuming that there was no change in energy drink consumption due to the imposition of such a tax.
+Table 8 illustrates the estimated potential revenue if a BDT 100 excise duty were implemented on soft drinks and energy drinks over the years.
+If an excise duty of BDT 100 were implemented on soft drinks in 2023 as per our recommendation, BDT 95.1 billion would be generated from it, assuming there was no change in soft drink consumption due to the imposition of such a tax.
+In addition, if an excise duty of BDT 100 were implemented on energy drinks in 2023, it would generate an additional revenue of BDT 2.2 billion, assuming that there was no change in energy drink consumption due to the imposition of such a tax.

-6. Fiscal Measures: Bangladesh's LDC Graduation and Tax on Medicine including medicines at the local trading stage and 15 per cent VAT on the import of pharmaceutical products and raw materials for the production of medicines (GoB, 2019).
+6. Fiscal Measures: Bangladesh's LDC Graduation and Tax on Medicine

+In Bangladesh, the expenditure on pharmaceutical products and health services accounts for a large proportion of people's monthly income.
+Under the new VAT and Supplementary Duty Act 2012, the government imposed 2.4 per cent VAT on pharmaceuticals, including medicines, at the local trading stage and 15 per cent VAT on the import of pharmaceutical products and raw materials for the production of medicines (GoB, 2019).
 As an LDC, Bangladesh's pharmaceutical industry is enjoying the facilities under the Trade-Related Aspects of Intellectual Property Rights (TRIPS) pharmaceutical waiver, which exempts the country from obligations to enforce patent protection for pharmaceutical products (WTO, 1994).
 Unless Bangladesh gets an extension on the transition period of the TRIPS waiver after it graduates from the LDC group in 2026, the waiver will be withdrawn starting from 2026.
 So, Bangladesh will lose the LDC-specific international support measures under this agreement.